rjsmith/meteor-robotframework/README.md

 #### Test file formats

-If you use any of the following test file formats and file extensions, Velocity will automatically trigger a test re-run if any of these files are re-saved:
+If you use any of the following Robot Framework test file formats and file extensions, Velocity will automatically trigger a test re-run if any of these files are re-saved:

-`.txt`, `.robot`, `.xhtml`, `.htm`, `.tsv`
+`.txt`, `.robot`, `.html`, `.xhtml`, `.htm`, `.tsv`

-You can still use `.html` file extensions, and those tests will be run along with the other file types, but this package will *not* trigger Velocity to do a test re-run if `.html` files are edited and re-saved.
-This has been necessary to prevent Meteor from parsing `.html` files as Meteor template files, and therefore causing your application to crash on startup.

 #### Using Selenium2Library